- Regional Relief and Recovery Fund (RRRF)

 The Regional Relief and Recovery Fund (RRRF) provides interest-free loans up to $40,000 to provide support to small businesses that do not qualify for, or have been rejected from, current Government of Canada COVID-19 relief measures.

-To be considered eligible for the RRRF in Haliburton County, small businesses will have already applied to other Government of Canada emergency credit relief measures, but deemed ineligible for the following programs:
+To be considered eligible for the RRRF in Haliburton County, small businesses will have already applied to other Government of Canada emergency credit relief measures, but deemed ineligible, rejected, or require funding for expenses in excess of support already received from the following programs:

 - Business Credit Availability Program (BCAP);